Science – Modern

 If we are to hate the sin, aren’t we to be averse to sin?

-Devotion in modes (3)
+Bhakti in three modes (3)

 Bhakti in three modes 3 – Bhakti in goodness brings sustainability, purity and harmony